Terreii/use-pouchdb/docs/basics/sync.md

 In Apache CouchDB you can set the config [`[couch_httpd_auth] same_site`](https://docs.couchdb.org/en/3.1.0/config/auth.html#couch_httpd_auth/same_site) to `strict`.
 This will fix this message.
-To validate you must restart your browser (just that the notice appears again).
+To validate you must restart your browser (just to check if the notice still appears, it is a server setting after all.
+P.S.: CouchDB configs don't need a restart!).

 PouchDB-Server version 4.2 doesn't support it, yet.
 What you can do is Proxy every request to PouchDB-Server through Create-react-app's dev server.
 Docs about proxy can be found